-Use this criteria from Your Europe to determine if your flight qualifies for a claim:
+Use these criteria from Your Europe to determine if your flight qualifies for a claim:

-- If your flight is within the EU and is operated either by an EU or a non-EU airline
+- Your flight is within the EU and is operated either by an EU or a non-EU airline

-- If your flight arrives in the EU from outside the EU and is operated by an EU airline
+- Your flight arrives in the EU from outside the EU and is operated by an EU airline

-- If your flight departs from the EU to a non-EU country operated by an EU or a non-EU airline
+- Your flight departs from the EU to a non-EU country operated by an EU or a non-EU airline

-The United States doesn’t have a comparable rule.
-According to the Department of Transportation, “Each airline has its own policies about what it will do for delayed passengers waiting at the airport; there are no federal requirements.”
+The United States doesn’t have similar rights.
+According to the Department of Transportation (DOT), “Each airline has its own policies about what it will do for delayed passengers waiting at the airport; there are no federal requirements.”

-To pursue compensation, you need to file a claim with the airline (you’ll probably have to hunt for the form on the website).
-Start by searching for a customer service or help section on the airline’s website; and look for a delayed or canceled flight claims form.
+To pursue compensation, you need to file a claim with the airline.
+You’ll probably have to hunt for the form on the carrier’s website.
+Start by searching for a Customer Service or Help section, and look for a delayed or canceled flight claims form.